iguoli/iguoli.github.io/_posts/2025-03-31-Kubernetes-Helm.md

 # upgrade or install the named release of the chart in a namespace
 # and use the values from the values.yaml file
-helm upgrade my-elasticsearch elastic/elasticsearch -n elk --create-namespace -f values.yaml
+helm upgrade -i my-elasticsearch elastic/elasticsearch -n elk --create-namespace -f values.yaml

 # uninstall the named release of the chart in a namespace
 # aliases: uninstall, del, delete